-(A) Income

-For tax purposes, an ICVC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the fund.
-Distributions may be made as interest distributions or dividend distributions as set out below.

-The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
-The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the Company.

-Where more than 60% of the Company is invested in "qualifying investments" (broadly speaking interest paying investments) at all times throughout the distribution period, distributions made by the Company will be interest distributions.
-Where this is not the case, distributions made by the Company will be dividend distributions.

-All Shareholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income.
+- 22.2.1 Income - (a) For tax purposes, an ICVC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the fund.
+Distributions may be made as interest distributions or dividend distributions as set out below. - (b) The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (i) an interest distribution or (ii) a dividend distribution.
+The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the Company. - (c) Where more than 60% of the Company is invested in qualifying investments (broadly speaking interest paying investments, see further below) the Company will make an interest distribution.
+Where this is not the case, distributions made by the Company will be dividend distributions. - (d) All Shareholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income. - (e) Interest distributions - (i) UK resident individuals - (aa) Interest distributions paid by the Company (save in respect of distributions to certain qualifying Shareholders) are treated as yearly interest and, as such, are subject to income tax. - (bb) No income tax is required to be deducted at source from interest distributions, with the result that

-(B) Interest distributions

-UK resident individuals

-Interest distributions paid by the Company (save in respect of distributions to certain qualifying Shareholders) are treated as yearly interest and, as such, are subject to income tax.

-No income tax is required to be deducted at source from interest distributions, with the result that Shareholders will receive interest distributions gross of any tax.
+Shareholders will receive interest distributions gross of any tax.

-Basic rate taxpayers are entitled to a personal savings allowance of £1,000.
-Higher rate taxpayers are entitled to a reduced personal savings allowance of £500 and additional rate tax payers to no allowance.

-Basic rate, higher rate and additional rate taxpayers are liable to income tax (in the case of basic rate and higher rate taxpayers, on the amount in excess of the applicable personal savings allowance) on any income distributions at the basic rate of 20%, the higher rate of 40% or the additional rate of 45% (as applicable).

-UK corporate Shareholders

-If the Company at any point in an accounting period of a UK corporate Shareholder fails to satisfy the "qualifying investment" test, Shares held by UK corporate Shareholders are treated as if they were a holding of rights under a creditor loan relationship of the corporate Shareholder, with the result that all returns on the Shares in respect of such a corporate Shareholder's accounting period (including gains, profits and losses) will be taxed or relieved as an income receipt or expense on a "fair value accounting" basis.
-Accordingly, such a corporate Shareholder may, depending on its own circumstances, incur a charge to corporation tax on an unrealised increase in the value of its holding of Shares (and, likewise, obtain relief against corporation tax for an unrealised reduction in the value of its holding of Shares).

-The Company will fail to satisfy the "qualifying investments" test at any time when more than 60% of its assets by market value comprise government and corporate debt securities or cash on deposit or certain derivative contracts or holdings in other collective investment schemes which at any time in the relevant accounting period do not themselves satisfy the "qualifying investments" test, or other interest bearing securities.

-Interest distributions paid to corporate Shareholders may be paid without deduction of income tax at source.
+- (cc) Basic rate taxpayers are entitled to a personal savings allowance, higher rate taxpayers are entitled to a reduced personal savings allowance and additional rate taxpayers have no personal savings allowance. - (dd) Basic rate, higher rate and additional rate taxpayers are liable to income tax (in the case of basic rate and higher rate taxpayers, on the amount in excess of the applicable personal savings allowance) on any income distributions at the basic rate, the higher rate or the additional rate (as applicable). - (ii) UK corporate Shareholders - If, at any point in an accounting period of a UK (aa) corporate Shareholder, the Company fails to satisfy the "qualifying investment" test, Shares held by the UK corporate Shareholders in respect of the Company are treated as if the Shares in respect of such a corporate's accounting period (including gains, profits and losses) are rights under a creditor loan relationship and will be taxed or relieved as an income receipt or expense on a "fair value accounting" basis.
+Accordingly, such a corporate Shareholder may, depending its on own circumstances, incur a charge to corporation tax on an unrealised increase in the value of its holding of Shares (and, likewise, obtain relief against corporation tax for an unrealised reduction in the value of its holding of Shares). - (bb) The Company will fail to satisfy the qualifying investments test at any time when more than 60% of its assets by market value comprise government and corporate debt securities or cash on deposit or certain derivative contracts or holdings in other collective investment schemes which at any time in the relevant accounting period do not themselves satisfy the qualifying investments test, or other interest bearing securities. - (cc) Interest distributions paid to UK corporate Shareholders may be paid without deduction of income tax at source. - (f) Dividend distributions - (i) Dividend distributions paid by the Company are treated as if they are dividends. - (ii) UK resident individuals

-(C) Dividend distributions

-Dividend distributions paid by the Company are treated as if they are dividends.

-UK resident individuals

-During the 2022/23 tax year, dividend distributions are taxed at the following rates:

-- 0% for the first £2,000; - 8.75% for dividends falling within the basic rate band; - 33.75% for dividends falling within the higher rate band; and - 39.35% for dividends falling within the additional rate band.

-These rates may be subject to change in future tax years.
+UK resident individuals liable to income tax at the basic, higher or additional rate will be taxed at the appropriate dividend rate on the receipt of dividend distributions subject to the availability of allowances and reliefs including the annual dividend allowance.

-UK corporate Shareholders
+(iii) UK corporate Shareholders